ximera239/ximera239.github.io/_posts/2015-01-26-Hadoop-task-debugging.md

 permalink: /2014-01-26-Hadoop-task-debugging/
 ---

-Last week I was asked by collegue to help with retrieving logs from our hadoop cluster.
+Last week a colleague asked me to help retrieve logs from our Hadoop cluster.
-Because of my curiocity I looked into log files by myself.
-And found there strange (at least for me) thing.
-We got OOM on shuffle stage.
+Out of curiosity, I looked into the log files myself and found something strange (at least to me).
+We got an OOM (Out of Memory) error during the shuffle stage.

-Because it is not clear what takes memory, I want to get heap dump on OOM.
-And this post about what I did for that.
+Since it's not clear what's consuming the memory, I wanted to get a heap dump when OOM occurs.
+This post describes what I did to accomplish that.

-I looked into [this](https://yhemanth.wordpress.com/2013/03/28/taking-memory-dumps-of-hadoop-tasks/) post with link to [this](http://mail-archives.apache.org/mod_mbox/hadoop-user/201303.mbox/%3C14D8D8E3-9341-4F90-9AA5-DF466AD0E5B9%40yahoo-inc.com%3E) post.
+I referenced [this](https://yhemanth.wordpress.com/2013/03/28/taking-memory-dumps-of-hadoop-tasks/) post which links to [this](http://mail-archives.apache.org/mod_mbox/hadoop-user/201303.mbox/%3C14D8D8E3-9341-4F90-9AA5-DF466AD0E5B9%40yahoo-inc.com%3E) post.
-It is written for MR1, so some modifications should be done for YARN.
+Since these instructions were written for MR1, some modifications needed to be made for YARN.

- * For user which run this job I added two folders on HDFS:
+ * For the user running this job, I added two folders on HDFS:

 ~~~
 $ hadoop fs -ls /user/test